Ruben Zadkovich: Perth Glory

 Zadkovich was appointed assistant manager of Perth Glory in October 2020.
 In March 2022, he was named interim head coach of the Glory following the departure of Richard Garcia.
 The 2021–22 season ended with Glory finishing bottom of the A-league table for the first time in their history.
 He was appointed as permanent head coach in May 2022.

 During the 2022–23 season, news surfaced that Zadkovich had punched midfielder Giordano Colli during training, with the coach moving quickly to dispel any notion of a rift.

 Zadkovich departed Perth Glory after his first full season in charge, following a ninth-placed finish.

 Brisbane Roar

 In January 2024, Brisbane Roar appointed Zadkovich as assistant to Ben Cahn for the remainder of the 2023–24 season.
-On 1 February 2024, Cahn went on long-term medical leave due to thyroid cancer and throat surgery.
-The club elected to elevate Zadkovich to the head coach position.
-He managed the Brisbane Roar team that toured to India and took part in 2024 Bhausaheb Bandodkar Memorial Trophy.
+Soon after, Zadkovich was elevated to the head coach position, when Cahn went on long-term medical leave due to thyroid cancer and throat surgery.
+He managed the Brisbane Roar team that took part in 2024 Bhausaheb Bandodkar Memorial Trophy in India.